codemargaret/personal_reflection_project/README.md

 ## Support and contact details

-_If you have any updates, questions, or suggestions please contact [Margaret] or make a contribution._
+_If you have any updates, questions, or suggestions please contact [Margaret](codeberry1@gmail.com) or make a contribution._

-[Margaret]: mailto:margaretshelaghmcgovern@gmail.com

 ### License